 Anyways, then there were usual HR questions like your hobbies, interests, family background, history of my town, etc. He did ask me some technical questions also like on seeing the word ‘Hacking’ in my resume, we started discussing upon hacking, its types, and laws related to it.

 They started off with puzzles, which were quite easy and common ones.
-Then only after 2 puzzles, they started asking me about my favorite subject and language.
+Then only after 2 puzzles, they started asking me about my favourite subject and language.
 I told them OS, Networks, and C++.
 But instead, they asked me all about Java!
 I kept telling them I hadn’t revised Java but that didn’t help.

 They’ll ask some question and I’ll write the code in C++ and they would ask me to convert it to Java.
 They’d also ask the equivalents of C++ OOP concepts in Java.
 It’s not that I know nothing of Java, I have actually done a lot of coding in it, but that day and time, I was totally unprepared.
 So I kept guessing a lot based on my poor memory and later to my surprise, I found I got many of them right.

 They also asked some design questions in which they asked me to write the class and related functions (just the prototypes) for implementing a parking lot management system.
 Then there were questions on hacking and security.
 They also asked about the network problem they faced the previous day when the online round was going on, due to which they had to scrap it.

 They asked what could be the reason behind it and what could be the solution.
 Overall, again the majority of the questions were the coding type with C++ concepts like virtual functions, JAVA OOP, and design problems.
 This round went on for 15-20 minutes past 1 hour or so.